Void-ux/aiob2/README.md

     </a>
 </p>

-aiob2 is an asynchronous API wrapper for the [Backblaze B2 Bucket API](https://www.backblaze.com/b2/docs/calling.html).
+aiob2 is an asynchronous API wrapper for the [Backblaze B2 Native API](https://www.backblaze.com/apidocs/introduction-to-the-b2-native-api).

 It will allow you to interact with your B2 bucket and its files in a modern, object-oriented fashion.